-1. This is an action for declaratory relief and breach of contract concerning insurance against Ohio Security, and, in the alternative, for negligent failure to advise against Bridge.
-Raleigh respectfully seeks: (1) declaratory relief, pursuant to Indiana Rule of Trial Procedure 57 and the Indiana Declaratory Judgment Act, Indiana Code § 34-14-1 et seq., to confirm Ohio Security's obligation to pay Raleigh's losses under a commercial property insurance policy related to the novel coronavirus, SARS-CoV-2, the COVID-19 pandemic, and the related governmental orders; (2) actual and consequential damages arising from Ohio
+1. This is an action for declaratory relief and breach of contract concerning insurance against Ohio Security.
+Raleigh respectfully seeks: (1) declaratory relief, pursuant to Indiana Rule of Trial Procedure 57 and the Indiana Declaratory Judgment Act, Indiana Code § 34-14-1 et seq., to confirm Ohio Security's obligation to pay Raleigh's losses under a commercial property insurance policy related to the novel coronavirus, SARS-CoV-2, the COVID-19 pandemic, and the related governmental orders; (2) actual and consequential damages arising from Ohio Security's breach of the policy; (3) prejudgment and post-judgment interest; and (4) any and all other relief to which it may be entitled.